vampjaz/razer_blade_stealth_hackintosh/README.md

 ----

 The laptop has an HDMI port and a DisplayPort-over-Thunderbolt 3 as display outputs.
 I don't have any TB3-DP converters to test that output, but I have gotten HDMI working.
 Like the internal display, it does flicker at high resolutions and doesn't seem to support 4K60 but it works alright for now.

+Thunderbolt
+---

+I have been beta testing al3x's TbtForcePower.efi to enable the thunderbolt controller in macOS.
+Having the TB controller enabled is required to use USB-C devices in that port as well.
+I do not have any TB3 devices that I can test with, but I do have some USB-C devices and it's somewhat usable.
+See the USB section for USB-C results.
+On my laptop I needed to boot with TB fully disabled in the UEFI because otherwise Clover hangs at "scan entries", so all this testing has been done with OpenCore.

 Battery
 ----